una-tapa/pellmont-file/README.md

 # Hello
 Hello, Pellmont.
 Sorry it took me a while.
+My team had really really bad weather that caused power outage for a long time.

 ## Trace
 I uploaded `bootstrap.properties` that has the trace option we would like you to provide us.